gpaasi/hbs-differentiation-uganda/README.md

 ---

 ## Overview
-This repository contains all code, templates, and documentation needed to reproduce the analysis for:
+This repository contains code, configuration templates, and documentation to reproduce the analysis for:

 **Malaria burden and geographic distance jointly predict HbS differentiation in Uganda**